Need Some Advice? Request a Callback

 Flammable liquids are liquids with a flash point (lowest temperature required to induce ignition) of between 23 degrees Celsius and 93 degrees Celsius.

-There are four categories that liquids can be categorised as within flammable liquids depending on their flash point and initial boiling point.
+There are four categories that liquids can be categorized as within flammable liquids depending on their flash point and initial boiling point.

 Examples include paints, fuels, acetone, and alcohol.